Fire Doors

 Certified Fire Doors

-Manufacturers can certify fire door sets so they are easily identified and with a guarantee to behave in a fire as they should.
-The first step for the manufacturer is to construct a fire door set designed to a specification that in the opinion of the manufacturer will resist a fire for a specified time.
-This door set is then tested by an approved fire testing centre and if it passes the test any door sets constructed to that specification can be considered for certification.
+Manufacturers can certify fire door sets, both for identification purposes and to guarantee their performance in a fire situation.
+The first step for the manufacturer is to construct a fire door set designed to a specification that, in their opinion, will resist a fire for a specified length of time.
+This door set will then be tested by an approved fire testing centre and, if it is passed, any door sets constructed to that specification can be considered for certification.

-Once the certification is approved all similar constructed door sets are identified by labels.
-This will identify the manufacturer, the date of manufacture and the design fire rating of the door type.
-They may fit a colour coded plug instead of or in addition to the label.
-Identification labels are usually fitted on the top edge of the door and plugs inserted in the jamb of the door.
-For Hospitals, fire doors display a disc at the top of each face of the door showing the design fire performance see HTM58.
+Once the certification is approved, each similarly constructed door set will be identified by a label identifying the manufacturer, the date of manufacture and the designated fire rating of the door type.
+This identification label is usually affixed to the top edge of the door.
+A colour-coded plug may be inserted into the door, instead of or in addition to the label.
+For hospitals, fire doors display a disc at the top of each face of the door showing the designated fire performance as per Health Technical Memoranda (HTM) 58.

-British Woodworking Federation (BWF) is another major organisation that provides fire door ratings.
-Their fire ratings for fire door assemblies are stated in minutes and prefixed by the letters ‘FD’ i.e. FD 30 equates to a 30 minute fire door or fire doorset.
+The British Woodworking Federation (BWF) is another major organisation that provides fire door ratings.
+BWF fire ratings for fire door assemblies are stated in minutes and prefixed by the letters ‘FD’: e.g. FD30 refers to a 30-minute fire door or fire door set; in other words, one that offers at least 30 minutes of protection against fires.

 The most commonly specified integrity levels are: